 - Tangled: Mother Gothel manipulates events to successfully convince Rapunzel that Flynn betrayed and abandoned her.
 Unfortunately for her, Flynn escapes her set-up and immediately races back to Rapunzel, resulting in their reconciliation and Gothel's defeat.

 - Mulan is abandoned by Shang when her gender is revealed.
 He later defends her after the battle.

-- In Sabrina the Teenage Witch, Sabrina and Harvey go through two Break Up Make Up Scenario: first when Harvey sees her kissing Josh, then when he learns permanently that she is a witch.
+- In Sabrina the Teenage Witch, Sabrina and Harvey go through two Break-Up/Make-Up Scenario: first when Harvey sees her kissing Josh, then when he learns permanently that she is a witch.
 Surprisingly, each breakup lasted for more than one episode.

 - How I Met Your Mother: Lily left Marshall for months to stabilize her life, and it took them time to go back together.

-- In The Big Bang Theory, Bernadette almost called of the wedding after discovering Howard’s past, but they came back together when he proved through a speech how much he loves her and how much he changed thanks to her.
+- In The Big Bang Theory, Bernadette almost called off the wedding after discovering Howard’s past, but they came back together when he proved through a speech how much he loves her and how much he changed thanks to her.

 - Buffy the Vampire Slayer: In the sixth season, Willow and Tara end up broken up for much of the season, and reconcile just before the series finale.
 And then Tara is shot and killed on accident.